amingolmahalle/my-debian-config/README.md

 > ifconfig -a

-Now you see added new network card to the system.
+Now you see an added new network card to the system.

 Then copy the below file in **/usr/local/bin**:

 [connect to wifi script](https://github.com/amingolmahalle/my-debian-config/blob/97b474e71b49a95311a75ced973978e27631327f/wifi/connect_wifi)

-Copy the new network card name and replace every line that used the network card name with the new network card name.
+Copy the new network card name and replace every line that uses the network card name with the new network card name.

 (**e.g.** replace wlo1 with wlp4s0)